Dexter Industries: Global Positioning System (GPS) Sensor

 The dGPS sensor provides GPS coordinate information to the user's robot and calculates navigation information.
 The sensor provides latitude, longitude, time, speed and heading to the user's project or robot.
 Since the LEGO NXT has limited computing capability and can't interface directly with a GPS module, the sensor includes a micro-controller and software that translates and checks the signal from the GPS, and also performs additional calculations and functions to aid navigation.
-The sensor can be used to build things like autonomous vehicles and mapping vehicles.
+The sensor can be used to build autonomous vehicles and mapping vehicles.

 Compatibility with Google Maps

 The dGPS output data is compatible with Google Maps.
 A miniature version of the Google Street View Car, which roams the streets to photograph them for Google Maps, was built by Mark Crosbie.
 He created his Street View car using Dexter Industries’ dGPS sensor to record coordinates and a small camera to take pictures as the vehicle drives down a street.
 The pictures from the camera can then be uploaded into Google Earth along with the coordinates.
 Using a KML format file, the Lego NXT can upload saved pictures, coordinates and data into a personal computer.
 Crosbie's miniature Google Street Car can show the path that the car drove, and also shows pictures taken along the way in Google Earth.